sethvm/sethvm/README.md

 ✒️ Product designer

-🚀 Systems Design Engineering undergrad at the University of Waterloo
+🚀 Systems Design Engineering graduate from the University of Waterloo

 🎨 Currently diving into creative coding with [p5.js](https://p5js.org/)